umd-mith/angles/demo/README.md

 This will run through various installation procedures and end by printing out a list of available demonstration files.

-See the [top-level README](../README.md) for motr information on installing grunt and associated dependencies.
+See the [top-level README](../README.md) for more information on installing grunt and associated dependencies.

 ## `index.html`

-The basic demonstration shows how to use Angles with the optional file upload/download components but without any server-side components.
+This basic demonstration shows all features of Angles that do no need any server-side component.
+With this kind of set up, one could use Angles offline, or embed it into a website as a TEI editor.
+Angles will perform basic TEI-Lite validation, allow users to save their work in the browser, and save and load files from disk.
+The following sections will guide you through each component.

+### The Demo Interface

+If the installation was completed correctly, the page will show an editable basic TEI file, a group of button on the left to save and load documents, and a validation button on top.

 ### Contextual help